 You cannot deduct the cost of meals while working late.
-However, you may be able to claim a deduction if it is a deductible entertainment expense, or if you are traveling away from home.
+However, you may be able to claim a deduction if the cost of the meals is a deductible entertainment expense, or if you are traveling away from home.
 See Publication 463 for information on deductible entertainment expenses and expenses while traveling away from home.